Dick Irvin: Early life

 Irvin was born in Hamilton, Ontario, one of 10 children, six boys and four girls.
 Two of the boys died in infancy, and the four girls all died of tuberculosis at an early age.
 His father James Dickinson Irvin Sr. was a butcher.
 The family moved to Winnipeg, Manitoba, when Dick Jr. was eight.

-Dick played hockey from an early age, following in the footsteps of his oldest brother Alex.
+Irvin played hockey from an early age, following in the footsteps of his oldest brother Alex.
 Their father would drive his sons and other boys to games by horse and sleigh, relying often upon the horses' sense of direction in winter blizzards to return home safely.
 The family flooded the driveway of their home to create an ice rink which the Irvin sons would play on.
 Irvin also set up a shooting area in the attic of the home, where he would shoot a puck at the doorknob of an old door mounted sideways against a wall.

 Irvin first played senior hockey with the Winnipeg Strathconas at the early age of 12.
 The Strathconas were reserve team to support the Winnipeg Monarchs.
 During the 1914 Allan Cup, Irvin was ruled ineligible to compete for the Monarchs.
 Team president Fred Marples declared that the Monarchs refused to defend the cup without Irvin.
 After three days of negotiating, the Monarchs agreed to play without Irvin in a one-game Allan Cup challenge versus the Kenora Thistles, instead of the customary two-game series decided on total goals scored.
 The Canadian Amateur Hockey Association was established later in 1914, which determined player eligibility for the Allan Cup.
 Irvin was declared eligible for the Monarchs and won the 1915 Allan Cup after the team had defeated the Melville Millionaires over two games 7 goals to 6 (3-4, 4-2).
 There were no further challenges, and Irvin and the Monarchs ended the season as Allan Cup champions.

 Irvin was also considered a top baseball player and he played on the Winnipeg Dominion Express team with his brothers Alex and George.
 Irvin was also a competitive curler.